 What Students Pay at Public Universities

-- Published in-state tuition and fees at public four-year universities average $10,940.
-Yet many students pay less.
+- Published in-state tuition and fees at public four-year universities average $11,950, lower than a decade ago after accounting for inflation.

-- On average, in-state students at public four-year institutions pay just $2,250 in tuition and fees after scholarships, grants, and tax benefits.
+- On average, in-state students at public four-year institutions pay just $2,300 in tuition and fees after scholarships, grants, and tax benefits.
+This net cost is nearly 50% lower than a decade ago after inflation.

 Public University Student Debt Facts